Asa Argento Rocks Out With Indochine On Stage After Sharing New Anthony Bourdain Photo On Instagram

 Argento had shared numerous posts that either critically or directly reveal her feelings of grief over Bourdain’s suicide.
 But just one day before taking the stage with Indochine, she posted the following photo of herself with the now-deceased bestselling author of Kitchen Confidential, with the simple caption, “Two weeks without you.”

-Bourdain left no suicide note and what motivated him to take his own life on June 8 remains unclear — though as Inquisitr reported, that hasn’t stopped conspiracy theorists from running wild over his death.
+Bourdain left no suicide note and what motivated him to take his own life on June 8 remains unclear — though as the Inquisitr reported, that hasn’t stopped conspiracy theorists from running wild over his death.
 On Saturday, French authorities announced the results of a toxicology report, according to USA Today, revealing that no narcotic drugs were found in his system.

 Argento later posted a photo of herself onstage with Sirkis on Saturday night.